joeridino/JavaScriptProgrammingGuide/README.md

 # JavaScript Programming Guide
-*A guide for creating consistent and pretty JavaScript programs*
+*A guide for creating consistent and pretty JavaScript programs.*

 ### JSLint
 All JavaScript files must pass a JSLint check.
 Use JSLint comments at the top of files.